bahrus/mt-si/README.md

 </template>
 ```

-By default, searches for script element with type=application/json within shadow root.
-But can specify which one:
+By default, the mt-si adorning the script element will monitor for all mt-si attributes and apply.

+Howevever, will check if -obs is present, and if so, apply selectively:

 ```html
 <script id=my-mt-observer mt-si type=application/json>